franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 - `~`: change case of letter
 - `gi`: go to the position of last edit
 - `zz` centers current line on the screen
+- `zt` makes current line at top of screen
+- `zb` makes current line at bottom of screen

 ## Cliffhanger
 The [next article](???) focuses on how to customize your `.vimrc`.